 Kicking Addictions and Bad Habits with Fitness Trackers

 Fitness trackers are ubiquitous these days; Jawbone, Fitbit, Apple Watch, Misfit, Garmin...even McDonalds has tried to jump on the trend (unsuccessfully).
-They’re especially popular in January, when many of us resolve to revamp our habits for the healthier, kick addictive behaviors, or get help with addiction recovery.
-Whether your wearable device is a freshly opened holiday gift, or a time-tested favorite, milk the most out of it by using it to help you stick to the jackpot of New Year’s resolutions: kicking addictions and bad habits.
+They’re especially popular when the seasons change, many of us want revamp our habits for the healthier, kick addictive behaviors, or get help with addiction recovery.
+Whether your wearable device is a freshly opened self- care gift, or a time-tested favorite, milk the most out of it by using it to help you stick to kicking addictions and bad habits.
 Here are 5 ways fitness trackers help you kick your vices...

 1. They serve as powerful visual cues